bpcreech/blog/content/post/mini-racer.md

 ### General challenges in building V8

-There is no official binary distribution of V8.
-The only way to use V8 is to build it yourself. _Unless, perhaps, you use the NodeJS binary, which brings us back to
+There is no official binary distribution of the V8 library as a standalone unit.
+The only way to use V8 is to build it yourself. _Unless, perhaps, you use the whole NodeJS binary, which brings us back to
-[my last blog post](https://bpcreech.com/post/python-nodejs-eval/)—maybe, after all, the best way to use V8 is via a server running in NodeJS?_
+[my last blog post](https://bpcreech.com/post/python-nodejs-eval/)—maybe, after all, the best way to use V8 is via a server running inside NodeJS?_

 But building V8 is hard!
 Fun challenges in building V8: